turbonomic/reporting-docs/page/config/external-timescale-manuallyAdd.md

 The following steps will properly provision the database objects that Embedded Reporting requires.
 Note that these examples use default names for illustration.
 You can substitute your own names for databases and users.

-If you do provide your own naming, you must be sure to match that naming as you edit the {{ site.data.vars.Product_Short }} cr.yaml file.
+If you use the default naming, then you will not have to edit the If you do provide your own naming, you must be sure to match that naming as you edit the {{ site.data.vars.Product_Short }} cr.yaml file.

 To provision the databases and users, open a command session on the TimescaleDB, and execute